 - Edit your report’s layout, theme, colors, among other customizations.

 - Click “Share” in the upper right corner to share your report.

 Is Google Data Studio the Best Tool for You?

-If you’re the sort of person who likes to work with spreadsheets, you may not think Data Studio is a big deal. but for people who hate spreadsheets, this is a miracle.
-(Finally, you can take a look at your analytical data — and that makes sense.)
+If you’re the sort of person who likes to work with spreadsheets, you may not think Data Studio is a big deal.
+However, for people who hate spreadsheets, this is a miracle.
+(Finally, you can take a look at your analytical data — and it makes sense.)

 Please share your thoughts and suggestions in the comments section below.
 Feel free to share our blog on your social media.
 Happy learning!

 What do you think about that, then?
 Come and start your journey with Loginworks Softwares.